 Good Environmental Governance represents activities carried out to ensure the sustainability of the environment, especially natural resources, involving all community members.
 A smart or clean environment is a concept that aims to provide support and benefits to humans by enhancing their quality of life, ensuring safety, comfort, and cleanliness.
 Within this framework, a smart environment includes programs like the Waste Bank, which, by promoting a clean and comfortable environment for the community, contributes to improving the quality of life.
 However, the Waste Bank has yet to achieve a prominent status in the realization of a smart city in Pekanbaru, and a smart environment still needs to be a pillar in the development of a smart city in Pekanbaru.

 The reason why the Waste Bank has not become a significant achievement in making Pekanbaru a smart city is the limited participation of the community and private sector involvement.
+Community participation can help manage waste at the initial level of sorting.
+Sorted waste can be utilized and recycled.
+This awareness of participation has not gone well, due to the lack of willingness and concern of the community for the environment.
+Reducing waste use is also still difficult to do, people are accustomed to using a lot of plastic at every opportunity compared to using recycled bags to transport any goods.
+As well as the waste bank program created by the government which is not running well.
+The waste bank is the end of the waste sorting journey that is owned, the existence of a waste bank should be able to provide economic value to the community.
+However, the existence of waste banks that are still few and lack of socialization to the community is a big challenge for all of us in the future.
+Large community involvement in the waste bank program to build a smart city.
+The existence of a Waste Bank will be an achievement in realizing a smart city and the existence of a waste bank will depend on the continuous involvement of the community.

 Regarding the application of the principles of Good Environmental Governance in Pekanbaru, the principle of the rule of law, or the supremacy of the law, seems to be lacking.
 Law enforcement is the foundation for any waste management in Pekanbaru.
 Law enforcement is perceived as inadequate, with many violations occurring in the community.
 Furthermore, there has been insufficient action by the government against these violations per existing regulations.
 Waste management is influenced by several factors, including rapid technological development, improved quality of life, increased management and operational costs, operations and construction in various fields, waste management techniques, the community's ability to maintain property, final disposal site land availability, and supervision and enforcement of regulations.

 REFERENSI